 The multipurpose trail system provides cyclists and hikers a valued public resource and an opportunity to experience breathtaking landscapes, discover new towns, and visit many memorials and historic places of American resilience along the way.
 The September 11th National Memorial Trail Alliance works closely with local, state and federal governments, federal agencies, and fellow trail organizations to make the 1,300-mile vision a reality.

-The September 11th Trail Alliance was formed in 2004, is a not-for-profit, 501(C)3 Organization.
+The September 11th Trail Alliance was formed in 2004 and is a nonprofit 501(c)3 organization.
 All donations and contributions to the September 11th Trail Alliance are tax deductible.
-To become a member or to volunteer and help take action in your local community please consider becoming a Member.
+To become a member or to volunteer and help take action in your local community please consider a donation!